Executes a program with artificial data to check for errors, anomalies, or non-functional issues. Dynamic V&V.

 Release Testing

 Done by a separate team.
-To validate the system before it goes to users.
+Validates the system before it reaches users.
 Checks functionality, performance, and dependability.

 User Testing